botoxparty/botoxparty/README.md

 ### Hi there 👋

-I'm a creative technologist working as a full stack developer with a focus on front-end technologies, currently based in Berlin.
+I'm a technologist.

-- 💻 I work mostly on the web platform
+- 💻 web platform
-- 🌱 I’m currently learning embedded systems
+- 🌱 embedded systems

-You can see more of my projects at [adamham.dev](https://adamham.dev)
+- 🔈 audio hardware and software

 <!--